dzhng/deep-seek/README.md

 The main difference between the 2 concepts breaks down to:

-- Answer engine: aggregate a ton of sources to find the one correct answer
+- Answer engine: aggregate a ton of sources to find the one _correct_ answer
-- Retrieval engine: process a ton of sources to collect a list of entities for enrichment
+- Retrieval engine: process a ton of sources to collect a _comprehensive_ list of entities

 The end result for an answer engine is a research report, the end result for a retrieval engine is a table with all the retrieved entities and enriched columns.